Eugene V. Rostow: Career

-After graduation, Rostow worked at the New York law firm of Cravath, deGersdorff, Swaine and Wood specializing in bankruptcy, corporations, and antitrust.
+After graduation, Rostow worked at the New York law firm of Cravath, deGersdorff, Swaine and Wood, specializing in bankruptcy, corporations, and antitrust.

-In 1937 he returned to Yale Law School as a faculty member (becoming a full professor in 1944), and became a member of the Yale Economics Department as well.
+In 1938 he returned to Yale Law School as a faculty member (becoming a full professor in 1944), and became a member of the Yale Economics Department as well.
 Leon Lipson says, "Throughout his career, he has woven ideas or beliefs about American constitutional bases and practices with others about international diplomacy, politics, and force.
 The linking threads are morality and law."

-During World War II Rostow served in the Lend-Lease Administration as an assistant general counsel, in the State Department as liaison to the Lend-Lease Administration, and as an assistant to then–Assistant Secretary of State for Legislative Affairs Dean Acheson.
-He was an early and vocal critic of Japanese American internment and the Supreme Court decisions which supported it; in 1945 he wrote an influential paper in the Yale Law Journal which helped fuel the movement for restitution.
-In that paper he wrote, "We believe that the German people bear a common political responsibility for outrages secretly committed by the Gestapo and the SS.
-What are we to think of our own part in a program which violates every democratic social value, yet has been approved by the Congress, the President and the Supreme Court?"
+During World War II, Rostow served in the Office of Lend-Lease Administration as an assistant general counsel, in the State Department as liaison to the Lend-Lease Administration, and as an assistant to then–Assistant Secretary of State for Legislative Affairs Dean Acheson.
+He was an early and vocal critic of Japanese American internment and the Supreme Court decisions which supported it; in 1945, he wrote an influential paper published in the Yale Law Journal, which helped fuel the movement for restitution.
+In that paper he wrote: "We believe that the German people bear a common political responsibility for outrages secretly committed by the Gestapo and the SS.
+What are we to think of our own part in a program which violates every democratic social value, yet has been approved by the Congress, the President, and the Supreme Court?"

 Dean of Yale Law School

-In 1955, Rostow became dean of Yale Law School, a post he held until 1965.
+In 1955, Rostow succeeded his professor Harry Shulman as dean of Yale Law School, a post he held until 1965.
 Towards the end of his tenure, he was appointed Sterling Professor of Law and Public Affairs.
-At one point in 1962 – according to Alistair Cooke – he was considered by John F. Kennedy for appointment to the Supreme Court but geographical and religious issues interfered.
-From 1966 to 1969 he served as Under Secretary for Political Affairs in Lyndon B. Johnson's government, the third-highest-ranking official in the State Department.
+In 1959, he was appointed Pitt Professor of American History and Institutions at the University of Cambridge.
+At one point in 1962 he was considered by U.S. President John F. Kennedy for appointment to the Supreme Court but geographical and religious issues interfered.

+Rostow coined the term "ceremonial deism" in 1962, and has been used since 1984 by the Supreme Court to assess exemptions from the Establishment Clause of the First Amendment to the U.S. Constitution, thought to be expressions of cultural tradition and not earnest invocations of a deity.
+However, American academic and professor of philosophy Martha Nussbaum remarks that the term does not describe any school of thought within Deism itself.

+From 1966 to 1969, he served as Under Secretary for Political Affairs in Lyndon B. Johnson's government, the third-highest-ranking official in the State Department.
 During this time he helped draft UN Security Council Resolution 242, one of the most important Security Council resolutions relevant to the Arab–Israeli conflict.

-After leaving government service Rostow returned to Yale Law School, teaching courses in constitutional, international, and antitrust law.
+After leaving government service, Rostow returned to teach at Yale Law School, teaching courses in constitutional, international, and antitrust law.
+In 1984, Rostow was appointed Sterling Professor of Law and Public Affairs Emeritus at Yale University.